DorinDomin/Arkanoid-game/README.md

 * To download both files to the same directory

-Then double-click the ass7game file.
+Then double-click the *ass7game file*.

 ### Game Controls